 Incident response is a critical component of enterprise security.
-Knowing how to deal with unplanned and potentially disruptive events that affect the security and integrity of an organization's IT infrastructure can mean the difference between survival and going out of business.
+Being prepared for unplanned and potentially disruptive events that affect the security and integrity of an organization's IT infrastructure can mean the difference between survival and going out of business.

-Let's look at how to decide between in-house or outsourced incident response, considerations to make in each scenario and lists of leading software and service providers.
+Let's look at deciding between in-house or outsourced incident response, considerations to find the best option for your organization, and lists of leading software and service providers.

 Incident response: In-house or outsourced?

 Incident response cannot be completed by an all-in-one platform.
-It requires a mix of tools and technologies, ranging from endpoint products, to network security platforms, to specialized malware analysis tools, to software with automation capabilities.
-The majority of these tools are already in use by most organizations, including SIEMs, vulnerability scanners, endpoint detection and response (EDR), antimalware and firewalls.
+It requires a mix of tools and technologies, including endpoint products, network security platforms, specialized malware analysis tools and software with automation capabilities.
+Most organizations have these tools in their arsenal already, including SIEM systems, vulnerability scanners, endpoint detection and response (EDR), antimalware and firewalls.
 More recently, user behavior analytics (UBA); security orchestration, automation and response (SOAR); and extended detection and response (XDR) have joined the fold.
 If a company has these tools, it is better suited to complete its own incident response tasks.

-Deciding between in-house or outsourced incident response may also come down to the nature and complexity of threats faced by an organization.
-Use risk analyses and business impact analyses to identify the types of situations for which incident response may be needed, and build an incident response plan.
-An in-house approach may be the easiest way to complete this, or if risk and business impact analyses indicate potentially more serious events, organizations may want to consider outsourcing the planning process to a service provider.
-Organizations with multiple locations may also be better suited to outsource because each location may have different risks, threats and vulnerabilities, and each locale may require plan restructuring to address its unique needs.
+Deciding between in-house or outsourced incident response can also come down to the nature and complexity of the threats it faces.
+Use risk analyses and business impact analyses to identify the types of situations for which incident response might be needed, and build an incident response plan.
+An in-house approach could be the easiest way to complete this, or if risk and business impact analyses indicate potentially more serious events, organizations might want to consider outsourcing the planning process to a service provider.
+Organizations with multiple locations could also be better suited to outsource because each location might have different risks, threats and vulnerabilities, and each locale could require plan restructuring to address its unique needs.

 How to choose incident response software

-After using risk and business impact analyses to identify security events likely to occur to an organization, consider which tools will be needed.
-Many companies have the tools needed in-house, but if not, they may want to assess the need for additional tools.
+After using risk and business impact analyses to identify security events likely to occur to an organization, consider which tools are needed.
+Many companies have the tools needed in-house, but if not, they should assess the need for additional tools.
 As with any activity, funding is an important factor.